lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 Here, $\Delta$ is the likelihood ratio test statistic, $L_2$ the likelihood of the more complex (parameter rich) model, and $L_1$ the likelihood of the simpler model.
-Since the models are nested, the likelihood of the complex model will always be greater than or equal to the likelihood of the simple model; this means that the test statistic Δ will never be negative.
+Since the models are nested, the likelihood of the complex model will always be greater than or equal to the likelihood of the simple model; this means that the test statistic $\Delta$ will never be negative.
 In fact, if you ever obtain a negative likelihood ratio test statistic, something has gone wrong – either your calculations are wrong, or you have not actually found ML solutions, or the models are not actually nested.

 To carry out a statistical test comparing the two models, we compare the test statistic $\Delta$ to its expectation under the null hypothesis.
 For likelihood ratio tests, the null hypothesis is always the simpler of the two models.
-When sample sizes are large, the null distribution of the likelihood ratio test statistic follows a chi-squared distribution with degrees of freedom equal to the difference in the number of parameters between the two models.
+When sample sizes are large, the null distribution of the likelihood ratio test statistic follows a chi-squared ($\chi^2$) distribution with degrees of freedom equal to the difference in the number of parameters between the two models.
 This means that if the simpler hypothesis were true, and one carried out this test many times on large independent datasets, the test statistic would approximately follow this $\chi^2$ distribution.
-To reject the simpler model, then, one compares the test statistic with a critical value derived from the appropriate chi-squared distribution.
+To reject the simpler model, then, one compares the test statistic with a critical value derived from the appropriate $\chi^2$ distribution.
 If the test statistic is larger than the critical value, one rejects the null hypothesis.
 Otherwise, we fail to reject the null hypothesis.
-In this case, we only need to consider one tail of the chi-squared test, as every deviation from the null model will push us towards higher $\Delta$ values and towards the right tail of the distribution.
+In this case, we only need to consider one tail of the $\chi^2$ test, as every deviation from the null model will push us towards higher $\Delta$ values and towards the right tail of the distribution.

-For the lizard flip example above, we can calculate the ln-likelihood under a hypothesis of p = 0.5 as:
+For the lizard flip example above, we can calculate the ln-likelihood under a hypothesis of $p_H = 0.5$ as:

 (eq.
 2.8)
 <div>
 $$
 \begin{array}{lcl}
-\ln{L} &=& \ln{\left(\frac{100}{63}\right)} + 63 \cdot \ln{0.5} + (100-63) \cdot \ln{(1-0.5)} \nonumber \\
+\ln{L_1} &=& \ln{\left(\frac{100}{63}\right)} + 63 \cdot \ln{0.5} + (100-63) \cdot \ln{(1-0.5)} \nonumber \\
-\ln{L} &=& -5.92\nonumber\\
+\ln{L_1} &=& -5.92\nonumber\\
 \end{array}
 $$
 </div>